PhenoApps/Field-Book/docs/source/traits.rst

 Overview
 --------

 Data is collected in Field Book via traits.
 The traits screen lets you create new traits and manage existing traits.
-Each trait is created by specifying a name, a type, and additional fields such as min, max, or default values.
+Each trait is created by specifying a trait type, a trait name, and additional fields such as min, max, or default values.
 These settings optimize how the trait is formatted in the collect screen.

 .. figure:: /_static/images/traits/traits_framed.png
    :width: 40%